What is the Self Coaching Model?

 Actions

 Actions are what you do, don’t do, or react to (i.e., actions, inactions, and reactions).
-In The Model, your feelings fuel your actions, inactions, and reactions.
+In the Model, your feelings fuel your actions, inactions, and reactions.

 For example, let’s say by feeling frustrated with your mom coming over unannounced, you decide not to talk to her for the rest of the week.
 The frustration you felt drove the action of giving her the silent treatment.